HungEmb/hungemb.github.io/_posts/2020-05-22-Android-Build-System.md

 tags: [AOSP, Build System]
 comments: true
 ---
-Before getting your dirty hands in to AOSP, The part you have to persive firtly is build system
+Before getting your dirty hands into developing Android system, The part of knowledge you have to perceive firtly is build system.
+I will have an overview of build system itself, tool involved, and the unique approach to the whole process Google has.